-The Red Wings have extended their winning streak to 2 games after beating the Edmonton Oilers 2-1.
+After defeating the St. Louis Blues on Thursday, the Detroit Red Wings have extended their winning streak to two games after defeating the Edmonton Oilers 2-1.

 The 3rd period would be an exciting one with lots of chances from both teams including one that went in to the net as Nicklas Kronwall got his first goal of the season on a beautiful power play goal.
 The 2-1 goal was assisted by Datsyuk and Zetterberg who both finished the night with two points.

 Here are some notes that I took from today's game: